BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

    You have to figure out and maintain a system for hot water with your gravity-fed shower that's hung from a tree branch.
    The shower situation has quickly become <i>more</i> complicated than just hopping in a normal shower in a normal house.
    Plus, you'll be dealing with snarky comments about the shower situation, from nearly everyone you know.
-   As the lyrics of an old Eagles song say, "every refuge has its price".
+   As the lyrics of an old Eagles song say, "every refuge has its price".<br/><br/>
    5. Paradoxically, at times of high complexity, it's human to reach for the fixes (e.g. drugs, alcohol) that add the most complexity.
 Mesolimbic pathway and all that.
    There's many a tale of a person who in the same week loses their job and is diagnosed with a serious illness, and turns to the bottle to cope.
    Now that person has three problems, not two.
 And the alcoholism is perhaps the most complex of the three.<br><br>